 - Food: Owls will not visit bird feeders, but it is possible to provide a steady food source for these hunters.
-Because owls eat mice, voles, gophers and similar small rodents, backyard birders who have mice nearby are more likely to attract owls.
-Leaving grass uncut, adding a brush pile and leaving seed on the ground will make the yard more mouse-friendly, which in turn makes the habitat more owl-friendly.
+Because owls eat mice, voles, gophers, and similar small rodents, birders who have mice nearby are more likely to attract owls.
+Leaving grass uncut, adding a brush pile, and leaving seed on the ground will make the yard more mouse-friendly, which in turn makes the habitat more owl-friendly.
 Avoid using poisons or traps to eliminate mice or other prey, and let owls take care of the problem instead.

 - Shelter: Owls need somewhat dense, mature trees with good trunks to roost during the day, preferably in a shaded, secluded area.
 Both coniferous and deciduous trees are suitable if they are a good size.
 Empty owl nest boxes are also good alternatives to natural shelter, but providing natural spaces where the owls can feel safe during the day is the best way to encourage them to roost nearby.

 - Nesting Sites: Hollow trees are most owls' preferred nesting sites.
-Smaller owl species that are more likely to be common in the backyard may also use large nest boxes that are positioned 10 to 20 feet above the ground on a large tree.
-Barn owls may also use abandoned buildings for nesting, and leave a barn or shed open for the birds to access can give them a great place to raise a brood.
-Nest boxes should be put up by January or February for owls since these birds nest much earlier than other backyard species.
-The boxes should be monitored to be kept free from wasps, squirrels, rodents, raccoons or other birds or guests that may discourage nesting owls.
+Smaller owl species that are more likely to be common in yards and gardens may also use large nest boxes that are positioned 10-20 feet above the ground on a large tree.
+Barn owls may also use abandoned buildings for nesting, and leaving a barn or shed open for the birds to access can give them a great place to raise a brood of owlets.
+Nest boxes for owls should be put up by January or February since these birds nest much earlier than other backyard species.
+The boxes should be monitored to be kept free from wasps, squirrels, rodents, raccoons, or other birds or guests that may discourage nesting owls.

 If your yard is owl-friendly but you still have trouble attracting these nighttime raptors, there are additional steps that can help make the yard even more appealing.